 Reverse spherification does require some preparation.
 The sodium alginate bath and calcium lactate solution need to be rested for at least 12 hours, preferably 24 hours to remove the bubbles.
 I only let the solutions rest for about 12 hours, which is why you can see air bubbles in my spheres.

 If there are too many air bubbles in the solutions, the drops you add to the sodium alginate bath will not sink to the bottom to form spheres.
 This is why that resting time is important for the solutions.

 With this Cusine R-Evolution kit (that you can enter to win with this giveaway), you get the sodium alginate, calcium lactate, the pipettes, slotted spoon and measuring spoons!
 The only additional things you would need are Xanthan gum and an immersion blender (a regular blender is totally fine too).

-When you’re unmolding the panna cotta, remember to run a warm, clean, thin knife along the edges and let gravity do its work and gently separate the panna cotta from the mold before turning it over onto the plate you will be serving it in.
+When you’re unmolding the White Chocolate and Coconut Panna Cotta, remember to run a warm, clean, thin knife along the edges and let gravity do its work and gently separate the White Chocolate and Coconut Panna Cottafrom the mold before turning it over onto the plate you will be serving it in.
 Like shown below.

 - ⅓ cup water

 - 113 g/ 4oz white chocolate chopped

 - 2 ¼ tsp gelatin 1 packet

 Hibiscus Syrup and Spheres